SE-France/dns-01-fortiadc/README.md

 This hook uses Fortinet FortiADC® API.
 This project needs to host your DNS zone for the domain (or a subdomain) you want to get a Let's Encrypt certificate for.
 Also, if you use the FortiADC® as a HTTPS load balancers, you have to manually add the certificate.

-Also you need to create and edit a config file based on `fortiadc.conf.default`
+You need to create and edit a config file based on `fortiadc.conf.default`

 ```
 $ cd hooks/dns-01-fortiadc